 If you suffer from the pain of gout, you’ll want to be prepared for the next time it strikes.
-With an expertise in treating a wide variety of foot and ankle conditions, Babak Kaviani, DPM, of Bluebonnet Foot and Ankle Institute can be a valuable resource in your gout treatment and preventive management.
+With expertise in treating a wide variety of foot and ankle conditions, Babak Kaviani, DPM, and Liza Chabokrow, DPM, of Bluebonnet Foot and Ankle Institute can help with your gout treatment and preventive management.
 If you live in or around Austin, Texas, book an appointment through the online scheduling system or call the office.

 While other forms of arthritis are more common, gout occurs in approximately 4% of adult Americans, the majority of which are men.
 Symptoms of gout come and go and usually affect one joint at a time.
 Symptoms of gout include:

 While gout commonly begins in the lower half of the body, especially in the big toe, it can also affect the ankle or any other joint in the body.
-This is why seeing a qualified podiatrist, like Dr. Kaviani, is so important.
+This is why seeing a qualified podiatrist, like Dr. Kaviani or Dr. Chabokrow, is so important.
 Left untreated, gout can:

 Gout can affect anyone, but with proper treatment and medication, there are ways to prevent flares and manage your symptoms.
 Since gout is a byproduct of an increase in uric acid, if you have high levels of uric acid in your body, you’re at a greater risk for developing this form of arthritis.
 Risk factors for developing gout include: